 It's difficult to verify the fast shutter numbers, but at the 30 second end, we can easily measure and confirm the camera shutter in fact does use the computed theoretical numbers (32 seconds actual instead of the marked 30 seconds).
-I've been told that some digital cameras actually do the 30 seconds (which is really hard to believe), but of course, most do the correct 32 seconds.
 The basis of "stops" in photography is that one stop is 2x the light, so it is very important that cameras honor the 1, 2, 4, 8, 16, 32 numbers.

-As an example of nominal settings, users using a Nikon cameras interval timer to record multiple 30 second shots may have a problem, if they set the interval timer to 31 second intervals, so it can fit the 30 second shutters.
+As an example of nominal settings, users using a Nikon cameras interval timer to record multiple 30 second shots may have a problem if they set the interval timer to 31 second intervals, so it can fit the 30 second shutters.
 This sounds very reasonable, but this cannot work, because the camera 30 second setting actually does 32 second exposures (because the sequence 1, 2, 4, 8, 16, 32 seconds must each be 2x full stops).
-Also 20 seconds requires 21 second timer intervals, and 10 seconds requires 11 seconds.
+Similarly, 20 seconds requires 21 second timer intervals, and 10 seconds requires 11 seconds.
 The difference between nominal and precise does exist.
-The difference in 30 and 32 seconds is only about a 1/10 stop, not very important to us, but when doing math, the numbers come out right for 32 seconds.
-In the old days of mechanically timed shutters, camera shutter speeds could not do more than one second (if that), so it was not an issue.
+The difference in 30 and 32 seconds is only about a 1/10 stop, not very important to us even if it were real, but when doing math, the numbers come out right for 32 seconds.
+In the old days of mechanically timed shutters, camera shutter speeds could not do more than one second (if that), so it was not much issue then.

 The 2x stop concept is quite sacred.
 Nikon DSLR do 32 seconds for 30, which makes the stops be correct.
 A Canon compact does 16 seconds for 15.
-And a Sekonic meter reading tenth stops will show exactly 2.0 EV difference between 8 seconds and "30" seconds, which has to be computing for 32 seconds, which is of course the expected right thing to do.
-It's really hard for me to believe any digital camera would actually do 30 seconds, but you can easily verify your camera by timing your shutter yourself (at 15 or 30 seconds).
+And a Sekonic meter reading tenth stops will show exactly 2.0 EV difference between 8 seconds and "30" seconds, which is computing for 32 seconds, which is of course the expected right thing to do.
+You can easily verify your camera by timing your shutter yourself (at 15 or 30 seconds).

-Stop Number shown in charts below are calculating with full significant digit precision.
+The charts below are calculating with full significant digit precision.
 Stop Number is merely "printed" here with only two decimal places, but the actual values 1/3 and 2/3 are used for full precision.
-In the results, I do NOT imply hardware accuracy is microsecond precision, but computing with at least six significant digits is needed to show close results for 1/16384 second, or ISO 102400.
+In the results, I do NOT imply hardware accuracy is microsecond precision, but computing with five or six significant digits is needed to show close numbers for 1/16384 second, or ISO 102400.

 Nominal stops cannot be calculated.
 Rounding is often close, but not always exact (for example, 1/30 second or f/11).
 Nominal instead has to be a known list based on past convention.
 Nominal settings are just arbitrary approximations that conventions over the years have used to look nice.